mattermost/docs/source/onboard/sso-saml-keycloak.md

 ##### 1. System Administrator locks themselves out of the system

-If the System Administrator is locked out of the system during SAML configuration process, they can set an existing account to System Administrator using [a commandline tool](http://docs.mattermost.com/deployment/on-boarding.html#creating-system-administrator-account-from-commandline).
+If the System Administrator is locked out of the system during the SAML configuration process, they can set an existing account to System Administrator using [a command-line tool](http://docs.mattermost.com/deployment/on-boarding.html#creating-system-administrator-account-from-commandline).

 ##### 2. Received error message: `An account with that username already exists.
 Please contact your Administrator.`

-This usually means an existing account has another authentication method enabled.
+This error usually means an existing account has another authentication method enabled.
 If so, the user should sign in using that method (such as email and password), then change their sign-in method to SAML via **Account Settings > Security > Sign-in method**.

 ##### 3. Received error message: `An account with that email already exists.
 Please contact your Administrator.`

-This usually means an existing account has another authentication method enabled.
+This error usually means an existing account has another authentication method enabled.
 If so, the user should sign in using that method (such as email and password), then change their sign-in method to SAML via **Account Settings > Security > Sign-in method**.

 ##### 4. Received error message: `SAML login was unsuccessful because one of the attributes is incorrect.
 Please contact your System Administrator.`

-Confirm all attributes, including `Email Attribute` and `Username Attribute`, are correct in both the Okta configuration and in **System Console > SAML**.
+Confirm that all attributes, including `Email Attribute` and `Username Attribute`, are correct in both the Keybcloak configuration and in **System Console > SAML**.

 ##### 5. Unable to switch to SAML authentication successfully

 First, ensure you have installed the [XML Security Library](https://www.aleksey.com/xmlsec/download.html) on your Mattermost instance and that **it is available in your** `PATH`.

-Second, ensure you have completed each step in our guide above for configuring SAML with Okta.
+Second, ensure you have completed each step in our guide above for configuring SAML with Keycloak.

-Lastly, if you are still having trouble with configuration, feel free to post in our [Troubleshooting forum](http://www.mattermost.org/troubleshoot/) and we'll be happy to help with issues during setup.
+Lastly, if you are still having trouble with configuration, feel free to post in our [Troubleshooting forum](http://www.mattermost.org/troubleshoot/), and we'll be happy to help with issues during setup.